jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 - Make foreign keys on columns that link to other tables
 - Add indexes on foreign keys columns
 - Add unique indexes
-    - However, sometimes ORM’s will trip over unique keys at which we promptly remove the unique constraint.
+    - However, sometimes ORM's will trip over unique keys at which we promptly remove the unique constraint.
     - Note that you do not need an additional index when there is already a unique constriant whose first column is the column you would like to index.
 - Add indexes to search columns and alternative keys
 - Add indexes for problem queries

-Keep in mind to limit the use of ‘exotic’ data types.
+Keep in mind to limit the use of 'exotic' data types.

-For instance: if a number would fit in a tinyint, use an ‘int’ anyway, because this saves the system a lot of casting, and a 32-bit number is better for memory / disk alignment, which is better for performance.
+For instance: if a number would fit in a tinyint, use an 'int' anyway, because this saves the system a lot of casting, and a 32-bit number is better for memory / disk alignment, which is better for performance.
 Chances are, a system will reserve 32 bit for a 8-bit number anyway to accomplish this memory alignment.
 But this is just an example.

 Here are the recommended data types: